 Is there an issue with eligible pupils not applying for FSM?

 In Somerset, when a Housing/Council Tax Benefit form is completed, this automatically entitles child(ren) in the family to receive free school meals.
 The Council inform the Student Services Team and the school of the child’s entitlement to free school meals.

 Parents in receipt of Child Tax Credit are required to complete a free school meal application form.
 If you believe that you qualify for these tax benefits, please complete a form as it may mean additional funding is available for your child at school.

 How will the impact of the spending of the Pupil Premium be measured?

 To monitor progress on attainment, new measures will be included in the performance tables that will capture the achievement of students covered by the Pupil Premium.
 At Buckland St Mary C of E School, the usual cycle of data collection and the monitoring and tracking of the cohort’s attainment, will be used to inform student progress and enable the early identification of need, support and appropriate intervention.

-For the current academic year the funding for Pupil Premium at our school totals £9540.
-Details of how we intend to spend the funding can be found in the Pupil Premium Strategy document below.
+For the current academic year the funding for Pupil Premium at our school, please see the relevant document below.